Rudy Lai

 1 updates

-BMW begins AI deployment to automate monotonous tasks and enhance quality control in sports car manufacturing.
+BMW began using AI for monotonous specific tasks and quality control in manufacturing of sports cars.